phuc77/trac-bitbucketsync/README.md

 ﻿# trac-bitbucketsync

-BitbucketSyncPlugin syncs Bitbucket repository with local repository used by Trac.
+This modified BitbucketSyncPlugin syncs Bitbucket/Gitlab repository with local Git repository used by Trac.

 See https://trac-hacks.org/wiki/BitbucketSyncPlugin for more info.